RickyY1689/chatbotAPI/README.md

 }
 ```

-Note that if we want a  persistent conversation - one that maintains a consistent topic - we need to pass in the entire conversation history in the `"text"` key when we send our POST requests.
+Note that if we want a  persistent conversation - one that maintains a consistent topic - we need to pass in the entire conversation history in the prefixHistory key when sending POST requests.